 Until recently, the emphasis in radiotherapy quality management, particularly by the Medical Physics community, has been on the technical performance of radiotherapy equipment.
 In recent years, however, there has been increasing recognition that a major source of quality and safety impairment arises from weakness or variability in radiotherapy processes.
 Commonly used prescriptive approaches applied to radiotherapy quality management programs often do not address the huge variety of process and technique improvements and developments that help Radiation Oncology continually improve patient care.
 The prospective approach accommodates not only clinic-to-clinic variability in risk profile, but also provide a methodology for adapting a clinic's quality and safety programme to changes in technology and patient care.
 It is highly recommended to implement prospective tools, as those detailed in Ref.
-[16] to produce a quality management programme that will save time and provide guidance on enabling each programme to direct resources toward achieving quality and safety in radiotherapy more effectively.
+[16] to produce a quality management programme to direct resources toward achieving quality and safety in radiotherapy more effectively.

-Preventive and corrective maintenance of radiotherapy technology
+3. Preventive and corrective maintenance of radiotherapy technology